adkinsjd/adkinsjd.github.io/index.md

 title: Home
 ---

-My website is still under construction.
-Sorry for any errors or missing information.\\
-\\
 Hi, I'm Josh Adkins.
 I currently work as a Research Assistant with Prabal Dutta and [Lab11](http://lab11.eecs.umich.edu) at the University of Michigan.
 I just graduated with an undergraduate